Target First Saturday at the Brooklyn Museum: Come Together in Honor of Brooklyn’s Latinx Communities

 See other events in these categories:

-Starting at 5 pm, please enter through our front entrance.
-Keep in mind that there could be lines for entry and that in order to comply with safety regulations we may have to limit entry when we reach maximum capacity.
-(To see David Bowie is, you must purchase tickets online in advance.)
+Note: To ensure the safety of all of our visitors and to comply with city fire codes, starting at 5 pm, visitors should enter through the front of the Museum.
+Please keep in mind that there could be lines for entry and that in order to comply with safety regulations we may have to limit entry when we reach maximum capacity.

 5-7pm Music: Direct from the famous Casa de la Trova club in their hometown of Santiago de Cuba, El Septo Santiaguero is the foremost son music ensemble innovating on Afro-Cuban musical traditions today.
 This performance is part of the Carnegie Hall Citywide series.

 6 pm Community Talk: Following a year of recovery efforts in the wake of Hurricane Maria, Jonathan Soto of Union Theological Seminary and Project Refuge, Melissa Mark-Viverito of Latino Victory Fund, and community organizer and activist Arnie Segarra examine the status of Puerto Rico today, focusing on the role communities across the Latinx diaspora have played in restoring the island.

 6-7 pm Lit Crawl: This multilingual version of the popular literary game Most Exquisite Corpse brings together four international writers and their translators as they stitch together a story in multiple languages.
 Presented by Words Without Borders and SLICE Literary as part of PEN America’s Lit Crawl Brooklyn 2018.

 6:30-7:30 pm Music: The all-women drumming collective Legacy Women performs a dynamic mix of palos, congos, salves, and bomba rooted in indigenous Afro-Dominican and Afro-Puerto Rican musical traditions.